typesupply/opentype-cookbook/readme.md

 ### ;

-A semicolon indicates the end of something--a feature, lookup, rule, etc. These are important.
+A semicolon indicates the closing of something--a feature, lookup, rule, etc. These are important.

 ### {}